botway/random-sentence-generator/README.md

  - interjection
  - adjective/adj
 Any of those keywords will be replaced with randomly generated words.

+`verb` is present tense by default, `verbed` converts it to past tense.

 ## Api
 Any time the template attribute is changed the sentence will be re-generated.
 A regeneration can also be triggered with